gpi-eaglys/wav2vec-loader/README.md

 # Data Loading for Wav2vec model tuning
-Experimenting with custom data loaders for wav2vec fine-tuning. \
+Experimenting with custom data loaders for wav2vec fine-tuning.

-Ultimate goal:  \
+* Primary goal:
-* to speed up training by optimizing data loading Intermediate goals: \
+   * to speed up training by optimizing data loading
+* Secondary goals:
   * converting mp3 to PCM in memory (no file IO)
   * applying audio agumentation in memory
   * caching data - as much as possible
   * sensible logging
     * not using don't use tqdm
     * as a matter of fact: minimizing  stdout usage

 # Experiments